What is a Debt Settlement?

 All of our Debt Settlement Specialists are licensed and accredited Credit Counsellors with many years of experience in the financial industry.
 They know what creditors are likely to accept, and they have years of experience helping people find alternative ways of dealing with their debts when a settlement isn’t a realistic option.

-Call us today to find out more, or watch a short video to get an overview on how debt settlements work in Canada.
+Call us today to find out more.
 We are a non-profit service, and we are here to help.

-Since October of 2010, Canada has been flooded with American debt settlement companies looking to make money off of Canadians who are struggling with their debts.
-These companies include Clear Blue Debt Solutions, Synergy Debt Group, and others.
-The advertising and often the commission based salespeople of many of these companies can be very misleading.
-Our organization, along with the Better Business Bureau, continues to receive numerous calls from people inquiring about these companies.
+Starting in October of 2010, Canada was flooded with American debt settlement companies looking to make money off of Canadians who are struggling with their debts.
+The advertising and claims made by commission based salespeople at many of these companies were often very misleading.
+Our organization, along with the Better Business Bureau, received thousands of calls from people inquiring about these companies.
 Fortunately many people are wary of companies whose claims seem too good to be true.
-In response to all of these inquiries and our grave concerns about what is happening in the debt settlement industry, we have written a number of articles to answer questions and address the issues raised.
-Some of these topics may be of interest to you:
+In response to all of these inquiries and our grave concerns about what was happening in the debt settlement industry, we wrote a number of articles to answer questions and address the issues raised.
+Fortunately, most of these American companies have now left Canada and the phone calls we receive about questionable debt settlement practices have subsided.
+However, if a company is trying to persuade you to pursue a debt settlement, some of these topics may be of interest to you:

 More Information about Debt Settlement Companies